API Reference

 <Card title="Repository Operations" icon="git-branch">

-Add repositories from GitHub, GitLab, Bitbucket, or any public URL, and manage them
+Add repositories from GitHub, GitLab, Bitbucket, Azure DevOps Services, or any public URL, and

 </Card>